ajsal-ali/RL-Landing/README.md

 # Reinforcement Learning-based Autonomous Multi-Rotor Landing on Stationary Platforms

-A minimal Python project that trains a tabular Q-learning agent to land a drone on a stationary platform using onboard sensing (images + telemetry).
+A minimal Python project that trains a tabular Double Q-Learning agent to land a drone on a stationary platform using onboard sensing (images + telemetry).

 ## Overview

-This repository implements a tabular Q-learning agent that controls a drone in PX4 SITL + Gazebo.
+This repository implements a tabular Double Q-Learning agent that controls a drone in PX4 SITL + Gazebo.
 The agent uses discretized onboard telemetry and YOLO visual detections to navigate, approach, and land on a stationary platform.

 Key goals:
-- Sparse Q-table to keep memory low
+- Sparse Q-tables to keep memory low
 - Use MAVSDK for flight control
 - YOLO for onboard visual detections
 - Altitude-based episodes that end when the drone descends to just above the landing pad